-- Nominate a Designated Teacher for Looked After Children who will act as their advocate and coordinate support for them (Miss Bloor) - Nominate a school Governor (Mrs Charleston) to ensure that the needs of Looked After Children in the school are taken into account at a school management level and to support the Designated Teacher. - Support the Designated Teacher in carrying out their role by making time available and ensuring that they attend training on Looked After Children.
+- Nominate a Designated Teacher for 'Children we Look After' who will act as their advocate and coordinate support for them (Miss Bloor) - Nominate a school Governor (Mrs Charleston) to ensure that the needs of 'Children we Look After' in the school are taken into account at a school management level and to support the Designated Teacher. - Support the Designated Teacher in carrying out their role by making time available and ensuring that they attend training about 'Children we Look After.'

-The role and responsibilities of the Designated Teacher for looked after children
+The role and responsibilities of the Designated Teacher for 'Children we Look After.'

-The role became statutory in September 2009 under the Children and Young Persons' Act 2008 (the 2008 Act).
-The Designated Teacher must be a qualified teacher, ideally, s/he should be a senior member of staff who has enough status and experience to advise and provide training to school staff on issues relating to Looked After Children.
-They need to be able to influence decisions about the teaching and learning of these children.
+- The role became statutory in September 2009 under the Children and Young Persons' Act 2008 (the 2008 Act). - The Designated Teacher must be a qualified teacher, ideally, s/he should be a senior member of staff who has enough status and experience to advise and provide training to school staff on issues relating to 'Children we Look After.' - They need to be able to influence decisions about the teaching and learning of these children.